LearnOnDemandSystems/docs/lod/template-gallery.md

 ## Lab Tags

 Organization Managers and Lab Authors can add additional filters for technology focus by tagging lab profiles with a lab tag.
-Lab Tags can be created in the LOD admin portal by selecting *Lab Tags* under the Lab Profile pane.
+Lab Tags are created in the LOD admin portal by selecting *Lab Tags* under the Lab Profile pane.

 The Lab tags are in a *Title: Subject* format, separated by a colon.
 Here is an example of what one of the *Included Technology* tags from the screenshot above would look like during configuration.
-Before saving, ensure *Publish to Template Gallery* is enabled if you would like it available as a filter.
+Before saving, ensure *Publish to Template Gallery* is enabled if you would like it available as a filter in the template gallery.

 ![](images/template-gallery-lab-tags.png)

 ## Publishing Labs.

-Labs may be published to the organization gallery as a template by selecting *Publish to Organization Template Gallery* options on the advanced tab of the lab profile.
+Labs may be published to the organization gallery as a template by selecting the *Publish to Organization Template Gallery* option on the advanced tab when editing a lab profile.
 Additionally, lab profiles may be tagged from the Tags tab of the same page.

 ## Custom Environments